xmos/lib_src/doc/asrc_task/asrc_task.rst

 Introduction
 ............

 The ASRC library provides a function call that operates on blocks of samples whereas typical XMOS audio IO libraries provide streaming audio one sample at a time.
-The ASRC task wraps up this and all of the other lower level APIs and required logic to providea a simple to use and generic ASRC conversion block suitable for integration into practical designs.
+The ASRC task wraps up this and all of the other lower level APIs and required logic to provide a a simple to use and generic ASRC conversion block suitable for integration into practical designs.
 It is fully re-entrant permitting multiple instances within a project supporting multiple (or bi-directional) sample rate changes and clock domain bridges.

 The ASRC task handles bridging between two asynchronous audio sources.
 It has an input side and output side.
 The input samples are provided over a channel allowing the source to be placed on a different XCORE tile if needed.
 The output side sample interface is via an asynchronous FIFO meaning the consumer must reside on the same XCORE tile as the ASRC.